neil-forks/PineSAM-river/docs/user-guide/usage.md

 ### Preset buttons

-1. Allows quick change of user customized temperatures (exclusive to PineSAM and not available on the Pinecil iron directly).
+1. Two Preset buttons are available above the power icons.
+They are exclusive to PineSAM and not available on the Pinecil iron directly.
-2. Preset buttons can be customized and saved instantly to a desired temperature.
+2. Presets allow quick change of user customized temperatures and can be saved instantly to a desired temperature.
-3. Presets are stored in the browser's [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and will persist if the same browser and device are used again.
+3. Presets are stored in the browser's [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and persist if the same browser and device are used again.

 ### Preset Save